mtlynch/spaceduck/_posts/2018-04-19-load-test-wrapup.md

 I've been using Sia for almost two years now.
 I like to push Sia's limits and run it under weird scenarios, which means I've seen a lot of Sia crashes over the years.

 Sia didn't crash once during these tests.
-Cumulatively, Sia ran stably for 48.6 days, processing 91,536 files without a single crash.
+Cumulatively, Sia ran for 48.6 days and processed 91,536 files without a single crash.

-I still see users report crashes on versions 1.3.1 and 1.3.2, and anecdotally these seem to be mostly related to Sia exhausting memory.
+I still see users report crashes on versions 1.3.1 and 1.3.2.
+Anecdotally, the crashes seem to be mostly related to Sia exhausting memory.
 In this load test, Sia was running on a system with 32 GB of RAM, so RAM was harder to exhaust.
 In addition, the test automation kept Sia limited to a maximum of five simultaneous uploads, which may have kept memory demands in check.

 ### Storage isn't that cheap

-Sia has always listed low storage costs as one of their main advantage over competitors like Amazon S3.
-Once you account for Sia's fees, it remains low cost, but the savings are not as dramatic as advertised.
+Sia has always listed low storage costs as one of their competitive advantages.
+A 50% reduction is significant, but it's not close to Sia's frequently cited claim of "90% less than incumbent cloud storage providers."

+I found that in practice, taking into account fees and extra costs from replication, Sia remains low-cost, but the savings are not as dramatic as advertised.

-The test with the best cost efficiency was the real data test, which achieved a cost per TB/month of storage of $4.51.
+The test with the best cost efficiency was the real data test, which achieved $4.51 per TB/month.
 This is certainly lower than Amazon S3's standard storage class ($23 per TB/month), but the comparison to S3 isn't quite realistic.
 AWS doesn't have an offering that's similar to Sia in performance.
-Standard S3 is much more performant than Sia, whereas Amazon Glacier is much less performant, so neither comparison quite works.
+Standard S3 is much more performant than Sia, whereas Amazon Glacier is much less performant.
+Neither comparison quite works.

-Google Cloud Storage's (GCS) nearline storage class is probably the closest comparison in terms of performance, and it's $10 per TB/month.
-A 50% reduction is significant, but it's not close to Sia's frequently cited claim of "90% less than incumbent cloud storage providers."

-Further, there are low-cost centralized providers like Backblaze B2 and [Wasabi](https://wasabi.com/) that offer storage for $5 per TB/month.
+Google Cloud Storage's (GCS) nearline storage class is probably the closest comparison in terms of performance.
+It's $10 per TB/month.
+Further, there are low-cost centralized providers like Backblaze and [Wasabi](https://wasabi.com/) that offer storage for $5 per TB/month.

 |                                                                          | Sia | Amazon S3<br>(Standard) | GCS Nearline | Azure | Backblaze B2 |
 |-----------------------------------------|-----|---------------------------|-------------------|--------|------------------|
 | Storage cost<br>(per TB per month) | $4-5 | $23 | $10 | $18.40 | $5 |

-Note that I'm excluding some costs for this comparison that I consider negligible:
+I'm excluding some costs for this comparison that I consider negligible:

-* I exclude the frictional costs involved in actually acquiring Siacoin, which requires users to convert fiat currency to a mainstream cryptocurrency such as Bitcoin or Ethereum, then trade that cryptocurrency for Siacoin.
+* I exclude the frictional costs involved in acquiring Siacoin.
+To use Sia, the user must convert fiat currency to a mainstream cryptocurrency such as Bitcoin or Ethereum, then trade that cryptocurrency for Siacoin.
+Each conversion and coin transfer incurs a small frictional cost.
 * For traditional storage providers, I'm neglecting per-request costs, which some providers charge, but generally account for \<1% of costs in normal usage.

 ### Upload bandwidth is inexpensive

 One surprising result was how inexpensive upload bandwidth was.
 For the real data and best-case tests, upload bandwidth was around $0.40-$0.70 per TB of file data uploaded (I'll explain the inexact numbers [below](#cost-accounting-is-unreliable)).

 This isn't exciting in itself because cloud providers typically charge zero for inbound data transfers.
 It does, however, bode well for download bandwidth costs.
-I didn't measure downloads in this test, but if they're even within an order of magnitude of upload bandwidth, it would give Sia a huge price advantage over traditional storage providers:
+I didn't measure downloads in this test, but if they're within even an order of magnitude of upload bandwidth, it would give Sia a huge price advantage over traditional storage providers:

 |                                                                          | Amazon S3<br>(Standard) | GCS Nearline | Azure | Backblaze B2 |
 |-----------------------------------------|---------------------------|-------------------|--------|------------------|